ATLFlight/HelloWorld/README.md

 # HelloWorld

-A simple hello world program to demonstrate how to run a program on the Hexagon&trade; DSP.
+A simple hello world program to demonstrate how to run a program on the Hexagon DSP.

 The Hexagon SDK 2.0 and following environment varaiables need to be set: